dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 ---
 layout: post
-title: "An interpreter, a compiler<br/> and their equivalence proof"
+title: "An interpreter, a compiler<br/> and a virtual machine"
-category: mathematics
+category: programming
-description: "In this post, we implement an interpreter, a compiler and prove their equivalence."
+description: "In this post, we implement an interpreter, a compiler and a virtual machine."
-tags: [Coq, Induction, Interpreters, Compilers]
+tags: [Coq, Languages, Interpreters, Compilers, Virtual Machines]
 ---

 #### prerequisites: Basic experience with Coq or similar

 *"QUOTE."*<br/>
--- Person, Work
+-- Person, Book

 ### 1. Introduction